allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 **decouples** your code from Airflow and from most infrastructural APIs.
 What's important, BigFlow runs your workflows in a stable, dockerized environment, without compromising rapid development on a local machine (which is build-less by default).
-Thanks to dockerization, you can easily replicate a production environment wherever you need.
+Thanks to dockerization you can easily replicate your production environment wherever you need.

 All project-level actions are executed via the BigFlow [command line](https://github.com/allegro/bigflow/blob/master/docs/cli.md)
 (see